radareorg/radare2-book/CONTRIBUTING.md

 # Contributing to the radare2 book

-The easiest way to contribute to the book is by submiting pullrequests on the project repository, this can be done directly from the github webpage by pressing the pencil button on any .md file or forking and cloning the repository like you would do with any other git project.
+The easiest way to contribute to the book is by submitting pull requests on the project repository, this can be done directly from the github webpage by pressing the pencil button on any .md file or forking and cloning the repository like you would do with any other git project.

 * [radare2-book repository](https://github.com/radareorg/radare2-book)